Subscribe

 The solution here is not to have two companies or two jobs.
 That’s burnout; a lack of singular focus creates worse outcomes.

 Back to today and the here-and-now.
-Go list all the brittle things you have today.
+Go list all the Brittle Things you have today.
 Then tackle one or two of those things at a time—you have to manage risk, not try to eliminate all of it at once.

 Be thoughtful, and build steadily away from brittleness.